paulinaczheng/twitter_flu_tracking/README.md

 Relevant live tweets were also stored in the PostGres database as they occurred.

+Tweet texts were cleaned as well:

+* URL links were removed
+* Contractions were changed (haven't --> have)
+* Numbers and special characters were removed
+* All words changed to lower-case

+**Annotated Tweets**
+Annotated tweets were taken from http://cmci.colorado.edu/~mpaul/downloads/flu_data.php

+Tweet IDs were hydrated and some tweets removed.

 ### CDC
 CDC data on influenza-related visits were taken from the CDC website.
-For the purposes of this project, CDC data was
+For the purposes of this project, CDC data was considered 'ground truth'.

 ## Visualizations
 All visualizations were presented on a Flask app, using Dash as an interactive interface.